hyunkyu-Park/66DaysOfData/README.md

 ㆍ Studied SQL's  ORDER BY method DECS, and LIMIT method.
 ㆍ Solved SQL questions from 'Programmers' where offers several algorithm questions using methods that I have learned today.

+__Day 66__

+  ㆍ Today is the last day of the 66DAYSOFDATA challenge.
+At first, I posted what I studied every day as I intended, but later, it seems to have gradually changed to a diary format.
+Still, I am proud of myself for running for 66 days except when I have food poisoning.
+I was able to learn a lot from this challenge and I am very satisfied to make good habits.
+I will take a day off tomorrow ready for new achievement and start a new challenge from the next day.
+  ㆍ Studied MIN, MAX, COUNT, DISTINCT, GROUP BY, ORDER BY methods of SQL and solved 5 related algorithm questions from 'Programmers' as yesterday